Sweet and addictive.

 The categories we will compare are taste, caffeine content, and calories.
 Let’s begin with the flavor.

 The main difference between dirty chai and chai latte is in their flavor.
-Chai latte is a strong, espresso-based drink, made with concentrated tea and various spices, in order to create a unique balance between flavors.
+Chai latte is a tea drink made with concentrated tea and various spices, in order to create a unique balance between flavors.

 On the other hand, dirty chai contains an espresso shot for a strong coffee taste.
 We can say that masala chai is an excellent option for all those who do not like bitter coffee, but still like to feel an extra dose of caffeine without the taste being too strong or overwhelming.